Pasta with Broccoli Rabe (Rapini)

 - Crushed red peppers (optional, see notes below)

 Heat a large sauté pan over medium heat.
 Add the olive oil and heat.
 Add the garlic and sauté for one minute.
 Add the broccoli rabe and a little water for moisture.
 Season with salt and pepper to taste.
 Cover pan and cook for about 5 minutes.
 Add the balsamic vinegar.
 Cover and continue to cook until stems are tender, about 20 minutes, adding more moisture if needed.
-(If, like me, you prefer your greens to be very tender, allow about 30 minutes cooking time.)
+(If, like me, you prefer your greens to be very tender, cook for about 10 additional minutes.)

 Meanwhile, cook pasta according to package directions for al dente.
 Drain most of the water from the pasta, reserving a little for the sauce.
 Add the pasta to the sauce; toss well to combine, adding some of the cooking liquid as needed for moisture.
 Add a little grated cheese and toss again.
 Serve immediately, passing the crushed red peppers and more cheese separately.